TrueFiEng/Waffle/docs/source/configuration.rst

 Usage with Truffle
 ------------------

-Waffle output should be compatible by default with Truffle.
+Waffle output should be compatible with Truffle by default.

 Custom compiler options
 -----------------------